Kowary: History

 When Prussia annexed majority of Silesia in 1742, Prussian king Frederick II immediately sold the possessions to the town, which thereby became sovereign.
-Prussian conquering also meant a relief for local Protestants – they received their own church (Bethaus).
+Prussian conquering also meant a relief for local Protestants – they received their own church.
 Nevertheless, an economic decline followed.
 Aid by the Prussian king, the settling of Saxon damask weavers, couldn't stop the downturn.
 Only the Industrialisation, beginning around 1850, led to a recovery of the local economy.
 In the 19th century the Polish magnate Radziwiłł and Czartoryski families were in possession of the Ciszyca Palace and Park in the northern part of today's Kowary.
 In 1882 the town received a rail connection to Hirschberg (Jelenia Góra), and then in 1895 to Karpacz, which further strengthened the economy.

 During World War II, Nazi Germany operated multiple slave labour camps in the town, including three camps for Polish women at local factories, a camp for Polish men at a local mine, a camp for Jews at a sanatorium, three camps for French POWs and a camp for Italian POWs from the Stalag VIII-A POW camp.
 The town was not destroyed during the war and after the defeat of Germany in 1945, it became again part of Poland.
 The German population fled or was expelled in accordance with the Potsdam Agreement.
 The town was resettled by Poles from the Eastern Borderlands, annexed by the Soviet Union.

 In 1959, town limits of Kowary were expanded by including the village of Krzaczyna.